LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 ### CurrentThreadScheduler

 The `CurrentThreadScheduler` is very similar to the `ImmediateScheduler`.
-The difference is how it handles sources that logically produce multiple such as the [`ToObservable` extension method for `IEnumerable<T>`](03_CreatingObservableSequences.md#from-ienumerablet), or [`Observable.Range`](03_CreatingObservableSequences.md#observablerange)
+The difference is how it handles requests to schedule work when an existing work item is already being handled on the current thread.
+This can happen if you chain together multiple operators that use schedulers to do their work.

+To understand what happens, it's helpful to know how sources that produce multiple items in quick succession, such as the [`ToObservable` extension method for `IEnumerable<T>`](03_CreatingObservableSequences.md#from-ienumerablet) or [`Observable.Range`](03_CreatingObservableSequences.md#observablerange), use schedulers.
 These kinds of operators do not use normal `for` or `foreach` loops.
 They typically schedule a new work item for each iteration.
 Whereas the `ImmediateScheduler` will run such work immediately, the `CurrentThreadScheduler` checks to see if it is already processing a work item.
 That happens with this example from earlier:

 ```cs
 Observable